 We couldn’t do this work alone.
 Below are just some of the amazing community organizations, professional groups, academic institutions and funding agencies we work with to deliver EcoWisdom’s programs and services.

 The Individualized Funding Resource Centre (IFRC) is our primary community partner.
 They promote disabled people living independently in the community with personal support.
-Together, we have offered numerous programs and services to disability community members.
+Together, we offer numerous programs and services to disability community members.

 Technology For Living (TFL) provides assistive devices for individuals living with physical disabilities.
 They support EcoWisdom by providing technical support for our virtual programming.